Updated January 11th, 2019 by Josh Arnold

-Automatic Data Processing (ADP) might not be a household name.
-But it should be, at least for income investors.
+Automatic Data Processing (ADP) might not be a household name, but it should be for dividend growth investors.

-Automatic Data Processing, or ADP for short, has raised its dividend each year for 42 years in a row.
-Its most recent increase was on November 8th, 2016, when the company announced a solid 7.5% raise.
+Automatic Data Processing, or ADP for short, has raised its dividend each year for 44 years in a row.
+Its most recent increase came in December of 2018, when the company implemented a very strong 14.5% raise.

 ADP is a business outsourcing services company.
 It was founded in 1949, and began with a single client.
-In the nearly 70 years since, ADP has grown into the leading payroll and human resource outsourcing company.
-It has approximately 700,000 clients, in more than 110 countries, worldwide.
+In the 70 years since, ADP has grown into the leading payroll and human resource outsourcing company.
+It has approximately 700,000 clients, in more than 110 countries worldwide.

 ADP provides services including payroll, benefits administration, and human resources management, to companies of all sizes.
-ADP enjoys high demand for these services, as companies would prefer to outsource these functions, to better focus on their core business activities.
+ADP enjoys high demand for these services, as companies would prefer to outsource these functions in order to better focus on their core business activities.

-ADP has a highly diversified client list.
-No single customer represents more than 2% of annual revenue.
+ADP has a leading position across its strategic pillars, as well as a highly diversified client list; no single customer represents more than 2% of annual revenue.